SidelineSwap/sls-mettle/README.md

 # SidelineSwap Java Coding Exercise (sls-mettle)
-Java coding exercises

 ## Description

-In this coding exercise you will create a simple Spring Boot application that hosts a REST web service and persists data to a database.
+In this coding exercise you will create a simple Spring Boot application that hosts a REST web service and persists data in a database.

 ## Required Tasks